-- The bank to cancel existing accounts held in your name and re-open new accounts with new passwords.
+- Your financial institution to cancel existing accounts held in your name and re-open new accounts with new passwords.

-Skimming is a method by which thieves steal your credit and debit card information by using devices and/or cameras that affix to the card reader on ATMs, gas pumps, and point of sale (POS) machines.
+Skimming is a method thieves use to steal your credit and debit card information using devices and/or cameras affixed to the card reader on ATMs, gas pumps and point of sale (POS) machines.
 Skimmers are made to look very similar to the real credit card slots, so visual inspection alone might not always detect them.
 Carefully look over the machine and gently tug on the card reader before inserting your card.
 If the card reader is loose or breaks off, don't panic...you didn't break the machine.
 Chances are, you just removed a skimmer!
-Report this immediately to a bank employee.
-If this occurs after hours, please insert the skimming device into the night depository and leave a message for bank personnel at 405-340-2775 with your contact information.
-If you see anything suspicious or out of place, do not use the ATM and contact the bank.
+Report this immediately to the financial institution that owns the ATM.
+If this occurs after hours, please remove the skimming device.
+If this occurs at Prime, drop the device into the night depository and leave a message for our personnel at 405-340-2775 with your contact information.
+If you see anything suspicious or out of place, do not use the ATM and contact Prime.

-Your safety is very important to us, not only at our ATM, but at any ATM you use.
-Observe your surroundings before using any ATM machine.
+Your safety and security is very important to us, not only at our ATM, but at any ATM you use.
+And, we encourage you to observe your surroundings before using an ATM in any location.